 "Bournecoast provides me with a fully managed service for my holiday let property.
 They are quick to respond to any and every situation including the current pandemic, putting health and safety measures in place.
 I am confident in their professional approach and know that I can rely on their expertise in the holiday let business."

-Our Negotiators are still able to carry out viewings if prospective tenants or buyers wish to see your property.
-Please note that there are some simple rules they may follow to help protect themselves when dealing with clients:
+Our Negotiators are able to carry out viewings with prospective tenants who wish to see your property and there are some simple rules they will follow to help protect themselves and our clients:

-- They may carry hand sanitisers around with them when visiting properties
+- They will carry hand sanitisers around with them when visiting properties

-If you visit our office, please ensure that you use the hand sanitiser provided or wash your hands on entering and before leaving the building.
-In accordance with good hygiene, we will not shake your hand – please don’t be offended.
+If you visit our office please follow all instructions on the signs about complying with Social Distancing and COVID-19 guidance and wait in the reception area to be assisted.
+Please ensure that you use the hand sanitiser provided on entering and before leaving the building.
+All clients will be assisted in the front area of our office and the staff member assisting you will remain behind the protective screens.
+In accordance with the regulations, we will not shake your hand – please don’t be offended.

 If your tenant comes into any difficulty paying their rent during their tenancy as a result of the Coronavirus we have advised them that it is very important that they keep communicating with us throughtout the period.
 They are still liable to pay their rent as per the terms of their tenancy, however we have said that we may be able to contact you on their behalf to discuss a rental payment holiday period or a payment plan.